Underwater (film)

 Underwater is a 2020 American science fiction action horror film directed by William Eubank.
 The film stars Kristen Stewart, Vincent Cassel, Jessica Henwick, John Gallagher Jr., Mamoudou Athie, and T.J.
 Miller.

-Underwater follows a group of workers on a drilling facility at the bottom of the ocean who encounter hostile creatures after an earthquake destroys the facility.
+Underwater follows a group of workers at a drilling facility at the bottom of the ocean who encounter hostile creatures after an earthquake destroys the facility.
 The film was released in the United States on January 10, 2020, by 20th Century Fox; it was the last film under the Fox name before the studio's rebranding as 20th Century Studios on January 17.
-It received mixed reviews from critics and grossed $41 million worldwide against a production budget of $50–80 million.
+It received mixed reviews from critics and was a box office bomb, grossing $40 million worldwide against a production budget of $50–65 million.

 Plot

-In 2050, the Kepler 822, a research and drilling facility operated by Tian Industries at the bottom of the Mariana Trench, is struck by a strong earthquake.
-As part of the facility is destroyed by the quake, mechanical engineer Norah Price and her colleagues, Rodrigo and Paul, make their way to the escape pod bay.
+In 2050, the Kepler 822, a research and drilling facility operated by Tian Industries at the bottom of the Mariana Trench, is struck by what is assumed to be a strong earthquake.
+As part of the facility is destroyed by the incident, mechanical engineer Norah Price and her colleagues, Rodrigo and Paul, make their way to the escape pod bay.
 However, the three discover that all of the escape pods have already been deployed, with Captain Lucien being the only person in the area when the three arrive.

-Together they reach a control base and find biologist Emily Haversham and engineer Liam Smith, who are unsuccessful in their attempts to make contact with the surface.
-Lucien suggests using pressurized suits to walk one mile across the ocean floor to Roebuck 641 in the hope of resurfacing from there.
-As they descend in a freight elevator, Rodrigo’s defective helmet implodes under the water pressure.
-The surviving crew see a distress beacon from one of the escape pods below, and Smith and Paul go to investigate.
+Together, they reach a control base and find biologist Emily Haversham and engineer Liam Smith, who are unsuccessful in their attempts to make contact with the surface.
+Lucien suggests using pressurized suits to walk one mile across the ocean floor to Roebuck 641 hoping to resurface from there.
+As they descend in a freight elevator, Rodrigo's defective helmet implodes under the water pressure, killing him.
+The surviving crew sees a distress beacon from one of the escape pods below, and Liam and Paul go to investigate.

 As they arrive at the location, they find a body in the rubble.
-A creature emerges from the corpse's back and attacks.
-Smith kills the creature and takes it inside.
-Haversham examines the creature and realizes that it belongs to a previously undiscovered species.
+A creature emerges from the corpse's back and attacks them.
+Liam kills the creature and takes it inside.
+Emily examines the creature and realizes that it belongs to a previously undiscovered species.